-‘Teen Mom OG’ star Catelynn Lowell Put On 48-Hour Lockdown Due To Suicide Fears
+‘Teen Mom OG’ Star Catelynn Lowell Put On 48-Hour Lockdown Due To Suicide Fears

 Catelynn Lowell’s husband, Tyler Baltierra, has been supportive of his wife throughout her mental health hardships and paid her a visit over the Thanksgiving weekend.
 As the insider explained, Baltierra held his wife tight during the visit and cried as they embraced.
 While Baltierra knows how important it is for his wife to address her demons, it hasn’t been easy spending time away from her and it hasn’t been easy for Lowell either.

-That said, the insider said that Catlynn Lowell has been doing “well” since entering treatment weeks ago but continues to struggle with being away from her youngest daughter, Novalee Reign.
-Lowell has welcomed two daughters with Baltierra but, as Teen Mom OG fans well know, the couple chose adoption for their oldest daughter Carly.
+That said, the insider said that Catelynn Lowell has been doing “well” since entering treatment weeks ago but continues to struggle with being away from her youngest daughter, Novalee Reign.
+Lowell has welcomed two daughters with Baltierra but, as Teen Mom OG fans know, the couple chose adoption for their oldest daughter Carly.

 The source went on to reveal that Catelynn Lowell is worried about how her daughter is handling her absence and feels as if she’s abandoning the child.
 However, at the same time, she knows that tending to her mental health will be the best thing for them both in the long run.